 But here it was, and once I picked up on the saying, I saw it echoed time and time again throughout the years to come: girls and women excusing themselves from an entire world simply because they felt like they didn’t know what was going on.

-Even at progressive, feminist publications like The Tempest, we face the issue, over and over again.
+Even at female-founded companies like The Tempest, we face the issue, over and over again.
 Writers attempting to devalue their experience – or lack thereof – with science by admitting that they “didn’t understand it.”

 I’ll spare you the numerous studies about social conditioning and quite simply persuading yourself you’re bad at something by believing your lies.